acquia/lightning/UPDATE.md

 follow the instructions for updating from 2.2.0 to 2.2.1, then from 2.2.1 to 2.2.2, in that order.

+### 3.3.1 to 4.0.0
+Lightning 4.0.0 includes Lightning Layout 2.0, which uses Layout Builder in place of Panels and Panelizer.
+However, both modules are still packaged with Lightning Layout, allowing you to migrate your layouts manually to Layout Builder as needed.
+An automated migration path will eventually be introduced, but until then, any Panelizer/Panels layouts you have should continue to work as before.

-## 4.0.0-beta2 to 4.0.0
+## 3.3.0 to 3.3.1
 There are no manual update steps for this version.

+### 3.2.9 to 3.3.0
+There are no manual update steps for this version.
 However, there is a known bug in the update path of the Consumers module (packaged with Lightning API) which may cause problems when updating from Drupal 8.6 to 8.7 *and* updating from an older version of Consumers at the same time.
 A temporary workaround is to update the Consumers module to its latest version *before* updating to Drupal core 8.7.
-If you are using a Composer-based build of Lightning, you can update Consumers like so:
+If you have a Composer-based build of Lightning, you can update Consumers like so:

 ```